luccarendall/LuccaRendall/README.md

 Full-Stack focused in JavaScript | Software Developer 💻

-Lover of technology and coding :octocat:
+Lover of technology and coding.
+Check out my pinned projects! :octocat:

 ## About me